engineersftw/gitwiki/guidebook/README.md

 ### End of presentation:

-After the presentation (and perhaps the Q&A session), do remember to stop the recording.
+- After the presentation (and perhaps the Q&A session), do remember to stop the recording.
-Retrieve the wireless mic from the speaker.
-You can also help to disconnect the HDMI cable Remember to click on 'Start Recording" again before each speaker starts.
+- Retrieve the wireless mic from the speaker.
+You can also help to disconnect the HDMI cable.
+- Remember to click on 'Start Recording" again before each speaker starts.

 ## Troubleshooting